-Today we’re talking about the 1959 film Sleeping Beauty.
+Today we’re talking about the 2012 film Girl Vs. Monster.

 Visuals and Music

 The movie uses its sets, cinematography, and special effects very well.
 The special effects are cheesy, but the sets are well done and I was impressed with the camera work.

 The music was good.
 It was obvious that they had 2 songs and a small score, but it worked and helped move the plot forward instead of just taking time.